marcoscunhaa/marcoscunhaa/README.md

 <div styleisplay: inline_block">
 🧠 Software Engineer specialized in Backend</br>
 💻 Passionate about scalable distributed systems and game development</br>
-🎮 Gamer at heart: World of Warcraft, Diablo 4
+🎮 Game at heart: The Legends Of Zelda - Tears Of The Kingdom

 <h3>My Skills:</h3>
 <div style="display: inline_block">